drakkan/sftpgo/README.md

 }
 ```

-If you want to use a private key that use an algorithm different from RSA or more than one private key then replace the empty `keys` array with something like this:
+If you want to use a private key that use an algorithm different from RSA or ECDSA or more private keys then generate your own keys and replace the empty `keys` array with something like this:

 ```json
 "keys": [